 AHL Credit Facility-On June 30, 2023, AHL, ALRe, AUSA and AARe entered into a new, five-year revolving credit agreement with a syndicate of banks and Citibank, N.A. as administrative agent ("AHL credit facility"), which replaced Athene's previous revolving credit agreement dated as of December 3, 2019.
 The previous agreement, and the commitments under it, terminated as of June 30, 2023.
 The AHL credit facility is unsecured and has a commitment termination date of June 30, 2028, subject to up to two one-year extensions, in accordance with the terms of the AHL credit facility.
-In connection with the AHL credit facility, AHL and AUSA guaranteed all of the obligations of AHL, ALRe, AARe and AUSA under the AHL credit facility and the related loan documents, and ALRe and AARe guaranteed certain of the obligations of AHL, ALRe, AARe and AUSA under the AHL credit facility and the related loan documents.
-The borrowing capacity under the AHL credit facility is \$ 1.25 billion, subject to being increased up to \$1.75 billion in total on the terms described in the AHL credit facility.
+In connection with the AHL credit facility, AHL and AUSA guaranteed all of the obligations of AHL, ALRe, AARe and AUSA under the AHL credit facility and the related loan documents, and ALRe and AARe guaranteed certain of the obligations of AHL, ALRe, AARe and AUSA under the AHL credit facility is \$1.25 billion, subject to being increased up to \$1.75 billion in total on the terms described in the AHL credit facility.
 The AHL credit facility contains various standard covenants with which Athene must comply, including the following:

-- 1. Consolidated debt-to-capitalization ratio not to exceed 35%: - 2.
+- 1. Consolidated debt-to-capitalization ratio not to exceed 35%; - 2.
 Minimum consolidated net worth of no less than \$14.8 billion; and - 3.
 Restrictions on Athene's ability to incur liens, with certain exceptions.